 Heraklion Archaeological Museum

-Thousands of visitors come from all over the world to admire the treasures of the Minoan civilization which are exhibited in the Herakleion Archeological Museum.
+Thousands of visitors come from all over the world to admire the treasures of the Minoan civilization which are exhibited in the Heraklion Archeological Museum.
 The Museum was built in 1937-1940 by Sp.
-Marinatos and is located in the north side of Eleftherias square.
-It is built in the place of the Roman Catholic monastery of Saint-Francis, which was destroyed by an earthquake.
+Marinatos is located on the north side of Eleftherias Square.
+It was built in the place of the Roman Catholic monastery of Saint Francis, which was destroyed by an earthquake.

-It exhibits findings from all the palaces of the Minoan era (Knosos, Festos, Malia etc.), figurines, Neolithic vessels, frescos, coins, sculptures etc. The exhibition is hosted in 20 rooms following a chronological order, from the Neolithic period to the ancient years.
-Among the most impressive exhibits are the unique frescos of the Prince, the monkey gathering crocus, the Ladies in Blue, La Parisienne, the Bull-leaping, the ruton, the Blue birds.
+It exhibits findings from all the palaces of the Minoan era (Knosos, Festos, Malia, etc.), figurines, Neolithic vessels, frescos, coins, sculptures, etc. The exhibition is hosted in 20 rooms in chronological order, from the Neolithic period to the ancient years.
+Among the most impressive exhibits are the unique frescos of the Prince, the Monkey Gathering Crocus, the Ladies in Blue, La Parisienne, the Bull-leaping, the Ruton, and the Bluebirds.
 There are also many findings dating back to the Hellenistic and Roman years.
 Sculptures, burial columns, sarcophaguses, mosaic floors.

-The museum also exhibits the famous ring of Minos: It found by someone in the early 20th century, but was only handed over to the Museum in the summer of 2002 by his descendants.
+The museum also exhibits the famous ring of Minos: It was found by someone in the early 20th century but was only handed over to the Museum in the summer of 2002 by his descendants.